thenewdarling/CurseOfStrahd/Downtime/2022-05-31 Session 26 and prior downtime.md

 @UsernameOfRassilon @thenewdarling Father Rurick’s note shows a slightly more complicated process than he let on, perhaps mundane to him now after years of practice.
 At least there is no indication expiration will be an issue…
 The salve requires: bee’s wax + water taken from holy ground + 4 hours downtime to imbue with minor restoration (DC12 WIS check for success).
 Multiple batches can be attempted at a time.

 A Vistani cleric is willing to sell holy water for 5gp, enough for three batches.
-He believes the only one capable of a more permanent cure would be the abbot at Krezk.
+He believes the only one capable of a more permanent cure would be the abbot at [[Krezk]].

 {Reactions}
 boudicca